Caravan SandWitch

 Caravan SandWitch is an adventure video game developed by Studio Plane Toast and published by Dear Villagers.
-It was released for Microsoft Windows, PlayStation 5 and Nintendo Switch on September 12, 2024.
+It was released for Microsoft Windows, PlayStation 5 and Nintendo Switch on September 12, 2024, and Mobile for both Android and iOS on August 4, 2026.

 Gameplay

 In Caravan SandWitch, the players control Sauge, who is searching for her missing sister, Garance, in a post-apocalyptic world.
 The world exploration is free, whether in van or on foot, with no combat or danger.
 The game features van customization, character interactions and puzzle-solving.

 Development and release

 Caravan SandWitch was created by Emi and Adrien and developed by Studio Plane Toast, an independent game development studio based in France.
 The game's development began in 2020, with a team of around 10-15 developers working on the project.

 The game's art style was designed with a focus on vibrant colors and detailed environments.
 The game's soundtrack was composed by Antynomy, a french composer, who aimed to create a haunting and atmospheric score that complemented the game's narrative.